-- 1. A Plan of Work on file with the Graduate School, - 2.
-Completed 40-50 credits of the plan of work, - 3.
-Master's/doctoral research project completed (if applicable), - 4.
-120/200 hours of the doctoral research experience, - 5.
+- 1. A Final Plan of Work on file with the Graduate School, - 2.
+Completed 50 credits of the plan of work (including transfer credits), - 3.
+Research Residency completed, - 4.
 A Qualifying Exam Committee consisting of: - a.
 A research advisor from CON, - b.
 One CON faculty (with graduate faculty status), - c.
-One faculty from cognate area, - 6.
-A tentative research thesis topic/field.
+One faculty from concentration area, - 6.
+A tentative research dissertation topic/field.